Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 -  Support encryption for Azure ExpressRoute.
 This feature allows to run IPSec over Azure Express Route to ensure a higher security level.
-To enable it, first launch a gateway in a subnet dedicated for the gateway, then go to VPC/VNet -> Site2Cloud, click “Add” tab and select “Private Route Encryption”.
+To enable it, first launch a gateway in a subnet dedicated for the gateway, then go to VPC/VNet -> Site2Cloud, click “Add� tab and select “Private Route Encryption�.

 -  Support VNet route diagnostics.
 Go to Settings -> Troubleshooting -> VNet Route Diagnostics to find various VNet routing related